Author – Charles Goodwin

 Solar power is created by using different methods of collecting heat from the sun which is then converted into energy.
 With India targeting to achieve 100 GW of solar power by 2022, there are numerous ways we Indians can benefit from this.

 Benefits of solar power include:

-• Cost-effectiveness – Using solar power is cost effective.
-Although solar geyser prices might require a large initial investment, solar power is cost effective in the long run.
-The initial cost includes installation and maintenance of the system, but afterwards the solar power you receive is free since taps into an infinite source!
+- Cost-effectiveness – Although solar geyser prices might require a large initial investment, solar power is cost effective in the long run.
+The initial cost includes installation and maintenance of the system, but afterward, the solar power you receive is free since taps into an infinite source!

 Wind power capacity in India stood at 34,046 MW as of 31 March 2018, which makes the fourth largest wind power producer in the world.
 While almost all the wind mills installed in the country are megawatt-sized towers, it is possible to create small individually owned wind power systems or become part of a larger network that offers wind power services to communities.

 Benefits of wind power include: